fedora-python/tox-github-action/README.md

 image.
 Since version 34.0, the first number in the version (also sometimes referred to as the "major version") represents the release of Fedora used in the image.

+### v35.0

+* Uses Fedora 35 as the base container image.
+* No longer supports Python 3.5 and PyPy 3.6.
+* Newly supports PyPy 3.7, 3.8 and 3.9.

 ### v34.0

 * First version pinned explicitly to Fedora 34.